 - Long trains: 34 long trains consisting of a 4 car and a 6 car unit, and

-- Short trains: 21.5 short trains consisting of a pair of 4 car units
+- Short trains: 21.5 short trains consisting of 2 x 4 car units each

-This adds up to 426 cars of the 512 cars announced, in the initial fleet.
+This adds up to 512 cars announced, in the initial fleet.
 This will adequately replace the existing 225 V set cars.

 The contract specifies that the short train must have the capacity to carry at least 650 seated passengers plus 345 standing passengers.
 The long train must be able to carry at least 820 seated passengers and 410 standing passengers.